Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: ULDM versus rotation curve data

+In the remaining part of this section, we discuss a number of additional points related to the constraints in \reffig{final-result-intro}.

-It is interesting to note that in the small-$m$ region $m\lesssim10^{-24}$~eV, the data (including potential sensitivity from many galaxies) is compatible with a soliton saturating the soliton-halo relation.
-Observationally, this reflects the fact that many galaxies in the SPARC data base display rotation curves that scale linearly with radius, $V_{\rm obs}\propto r$, consistent with the total density profiles of these galaxies forming large-radius cores.
+\textbf{Plateau at small $m$: lack of constraining power for high-surface-brightness galaxies.} It is interesting to note that, in the small-$m$ region $m\lesssim10^{-24}$~eV, the data (including potential sensitivity from many galaxies) are compatible with a soliton saturating the soliton-halo relation.
+Observationally, this reflects the fact that many galaxies in the SPARC database display rotation curves that scale linearly with radius, $V_{\rm obs}\propto r$, consistent with the total density profiles of these galaxies forming large-radius cores.
 The shallow slope of these rotation curves suggest low-density, large-radius cores; to attribute such cores to ULDM, one would be forced to require $m\lesssim10^{-24}$~eV.
 Such light ULDM is in strong contradiction with cosmological Ly-$\alpha$ data, unless the ULDM makes up just a small fraction of the total DM, $f\lesssim0.2$.
 If that was the case, it is unclear how the main 80\% of the DM disappears from these galaxies.

-In the following subsections we discuss a number of additional points related to the constraints in \reffig{final-result-intro}.